ekasikaralar/NN_based_dynamic_scheduling/secondary_analysis/simulation_codes/ctmc_simulation/README.md

 - 'main' Function: Creates a 'Simulation' object with the specified configuration file and runs the simulation.
 - Output: The 'save' method of the 'Simulation' class outputs the results to a CSV file, as specified by 'record_file'.

-## Event Handling
-The 'Execute' class includes methods to handle different events in the simulation:
-- Arrival Events: 'handle_arrival_event' updates the system upon new arrivals.
-- Departure Events: 'handle_depart_event' manages departures from the system.
-- Abandonment Events: 'handle_abandon_event' handles situations where a customer leaves the queue before being served.

 ## Optimal Policy Calculation
-The simulation finds the optimal policies based on the current system state and time interval from an optimal policy matrix (which comes from the MATLAB code provided in the dp_low_dimensional folder).
-This is managed by 'optimal_policy_calculation'.
+The simulation finds the optimal policies based on the current system state and time interval from an optimal policy matrix.
+This is managed by the 'optimal_policy_calculation' function.
 We use the preemptive resume scheduling rule.
-Please refer to the dp_low_dimensional folder for how we determine the optimal policy given state and time interval.
+Please refer to the [mdp_solution](https://github.com/ekasikaralar/NN_based_dynamic_scheduling/tree/main/secondary_analysis/mdp_solution ) folder for how we determine the optimal policy given state and time interval.

-## Simulation Flow
-The 'run' method in the 'Execute' class determines the simulation flow, advancing time, and processing events accordingly.

 ## Output
 The simulation calculates and outputs the costs incurred by customers waiting in the queue during a 17-hour daily operation at a call center.
 The num_iterations parameter determines the number of days simulated.
 We save the results to 'record_file'.